-Tech billionaire and Tesla CEO Elon Musk took a dig at US-based automaker General Motors (GM) which sold only 26 EVs during the fourth quarter of 2021.
+Tech billionaire and Tesla CEO Elon Musk took a dig at US-based automaker General Motors (GM), which sold only 26 EVs during the fourth quarter of 2021.

-According to Musk, GM’s fourth-quarter numbers have “room to improve”.
+Musk believes GM’s fourth-quarter numbers have “room to improve”.

 As noted by GM, the company sold a total of 26 electric vehicles in the fourth quarter.
 These comprised 25 Chevy Bolts and one Hummer EV pickup truck, reports Teslarati.